Reasonable Faith Baltimore

 Response: there was no Hebrew word for universe, much less a multiverse,

-Objection: if God created the universe, he is not eternal.
+Objection: If God created the universe, he is not eternal.
 He is trapped in time as we are and, therefore, not eternal.

 Response: Time did not exist before the Big Bang; it came into existence at the time of the Big Bang.
 God still transcends time.